mdupli/wtrack/README.md

 ### Panel order

-Everything is a single vertical stack (`display:flex; flex-direction: column`, not the two-column grid this file used earlier): header, track, wind estimate, then the kinematic plot, then the threshold/action controls.
-Wind estimate comes before track deliberately — it's the smaller, usually-collapsed panel, and reading order roughly matches "set up wind, then look at the track" rather than the reverse.
+Everything is a single vertical stack (`display:flex; flex-direction: column`, not the two-column grid this file used earlier): header, wind estimate, run detection, track, then the kinematic plot, then the threshold/action controls.
+Wind estimate and run detection both come before track deliberately — they're the smaller, usually-collapsed panels, and reading order roughly matches "set up wind and tune detection, then look at the track" rather than the reverse.

+Run detection's own panel follows the exact same collapsed-by-default, "show/hide details" pattern wind estimate already established (`setupToggle`, reused directly rather than duplicated) — added once the run-detection controls, originally a single flat row buried in the threshold/action controls panel at the bottom of the page, grew past the point a flat row could present clearly.
+Split into four grouped rows inside it (vertex checks, edge checks, warm-up/trailing-only checks, run acceptance — matching §4's own conceptual grouping, not just visual convenience) rather than moving the flat row over unchanged.
+Loose-tack success timing (§6, not run detection itself despite living in the same original row) and local-path-fit/speed-lag settings (§7, shared by more than just run detection) stayed in the threshold/action controls panel rather than moving along with it.

-The five kinematic plots (speed, tangential acceleration, centripetal acceleration, heading, curvature) collapsed from five separate always- visible canvases into one canvas plus a `<select>` dropdown (`kinematicSelect`) choosing which metric renders into it.
+The kinematic plots (speed, tangential acceleration, centripetal acceleration, heading, curvature, path length deviation, tangential jerk, centripetal jerk — eight now, path length deviation and the two jerk plots added after the original five-canvas collapse below) live in one canvas plus a `<select>` dropdown (`kinematicSelect`) choosing which metric renders into it, rather than five (now eight) separate always- visible canvases.
 A `KINEMATIC_PLOTS` config maps each dropdown option to the `key`/`opts` `drawTimeSeries` needs — the same values that used to be hardcoded per canvas.
-Pan/zoom/tap interaction (`attachTimeInteraction`) is attached once, to the single shared canvas, instead of five times.
+Pan/zoom/tap interaction (`attachTimeInteraction`) is attached once, to the single shared canvas, instead of once per canvas.

 ### Sticky navbar